About the festival

 Next to the shop is the CAMRA Membership and Information Stand where you can join Europe’s most active consumer organisation.
 New members receive £20 of Wetherspoon's vouchers and if direct debit is used, also a beer voucher or a CAMRA book.
 You can also book your taxi home at this Stand.
 Remember, if you join CAMRA before the festival, you will get in for free (all sessions except Friday evening after 7pm).

-Each year we support a local charity; which is currently Shaw Heath’s own Walthew House.
-They are a small but extremely worthwhile charity which supports local people with hearing or visual disabilities.
+Each year we support a local charity; which is currently Beacon Counselling.
+They are a small but extremely worthwhile charity offering counselling services and support from their centres in Stockport and Bramhall.
 So please give generously by making a donation or buy a pint or soft drink at their stall.
 The charity also sells our festival programmes and at least 25p of the £1 cover price goes towards their funds.

 The festival would not be able to offer great beer and cider and a fantastic afternoon or evening out at the prices charged without its sponsors.
 Please show your appreciation as they deserve support both for their generosity and the quality of their products and services.

 Stockport Beer and Cider Festival is organised by the Campaign for Real Ale and run by CAMRA members who volunteer their time on an unpaid basis.
 So when you attend the Festival please show them the respect they richly deserve and thank them for their efforts – it makes it all worthwhile!

 The venue boasts a 10,900 seater stadium, as well as conference and banqueting facilities.

 This means that you can be sure of a seat (including relaxing outside on the terraces) while you sample our beers, and the entertainment is in a separate room allowing you to enjoy our festival your way.

 With plenty of room available, even on our busiest sessions you'll still have lots of elbow-lifting room, and a guaranteed place to sit and enjoy our delicious food.